ajnelson/regxml_extractor/README.md

 For development or building from Git, these packages are also necessary:

-* Fedora Core 16: TODO
+* Fedora Core 16: git libtool gettext-devel autopoint ocaml automake
 * Ubuntu 12:04: git libtool autopoint ocaml autoconf python-dateutil gettext

 ### Hivex